UTOSS/community/README.md

 ### Hardware

 The Hardware division is focused on building original hardware projects in open source.
-Current efforts focus around RISC-V architectures.
+Current efforts focus around RISC-V architectures and building [a simplified, pure-hardware fighting game](https://github.com/UTOSS/UTOSS_summer_2t4) for the DE1-SoC.

 ### Outreach